 - Luxury – North Zen Villas – incredible view, luxurious design, spa, excellent restaurant, great amenities, friendly staff

 Bohol Hanging Bridge is one of the most beautiful bamboo bridges I’ve seen.
 If you have enough time to spend on Bohol, a stop at the bridge is worth it.
-If you’re looking for other awesome things to do on the island, don’t forget to visit a tarsier sanctuary, take an island hopping tour, visit the Man Made Forest, and visit some waterfalls.
+If you’re looking for other awesome things to do on the island, don’t forget to visit a tarsier sanctuary, take an island hopping tour, visit the Man Made Forest, and visit Dimiao Twin Falls.

 May the travel bug bite you!